Best Truck Games: Rule the Road from the Comfort of Home

 Long-haul trucking is an exciting life.
 You get to discover new vistas, navigate dangerous roads, and keep the wheels of industry turning.
-We may not all be cut out for the tougher parts of the job, but thanks to video games, you can experience the thrill of building a trucking empire from the comfort of your own living room.
-Check out our list of the best trucking simulator experiences below.
+We may not all be cut out for the tougher parts of the job, but thanks to video games, you can experience the thrill of building a trucking empire from the comfort of your own home.
+Check out our list of the best trucking simulator experiences in our guide below.

 Has 45 vehicles with their genuine livery, twenty teams and the top drivers, fourteen circuits, and single-player and five-player modes.